How long does tomato puree last

 The quality of the packaging can also affect the shelf life of tomato puree.
 Containers that are properly sealed and made of materials that can prevent air and moisture from entering are ideal.
 Glass jars with tight-fitting lids or cans are commonly used to preserve tomato puree because they provide a more effective barrier against contaminants.

-See also How long does it take to walk 3km
+See also How long does frozen chips take in air fryer

 3. Quality of Ingredients: